Echo Isle Paper Logo

 Our Approach to Solving Problems

-The Context Exploration Phase
+The Context-Finding Phase

 The Practical Reality Check

-The Post-Delivery Innovation
+The Follow-Through Innovation

-The People Behind the Process
+The Team Driving the Process

-Avery Chen, Lead Design Curator at Echo Isle Paper, reviewing corporate floral arrangements
+Alexis Chen, Lead Design Curator at Echo Isle Paper, reviewing corporate floral arrangements

-Avery Chen
+Alexis Chen

-Lead Design Curator
+Head Design Curator

-Corporate Psychology Environmental Design Seasonal Planning
+Organizational Psychology Environmental Design Seasonal Planning

-Jordan Rao
+Jordan Patel

-Client Relations Director
+Director of Client Relations

 Started in business consulting before realizing that successful partnerships often depend on thoughtful gestures that most companies get completely wrong.
 Jordan specializes in timing, cultural considerations, and the subtle art of business relationship building through meaningful gifts.